Engaging ALDI employees

 We can do a much better job educating kids with disability in New South Wales.
 At least two parliamentary inquiries and numerous experts have said so.
 In response to that sobering reality, the NSW Department of Education sought to implement a range of measures designed to improve education outcomes for children and young people with disability.
 I worked with the Department, and various external experts, to produce the state's first ever Disability Strategy.
 You can read it here.

 Recycling is good

-We think cash for containers programs are great.
+I think cash for containers programs are great.
 So does Envirobank, a Redfern business that manages container deposit schemes in New South Wales, the Northern Territory, South Australia and Queensland.
-A couple of years back, we helped them rebrand ahead of the launch of the Return and Earn scheme in NSW.
-We literally wrote the book on their brand, established a tone of voice, and crafted the copy that lives on their website and loyalty platform, Crunch.
+A couple of years back, I helped them rebrand ahead of the launch of the Return and Earn scheme in NSW.
+I literally wrote the book on their brand, established a tone of voice, and crafted the copy that lives on their website and loyalty platform, Crunch.

 One person's Christmas trash…